nam-m/brake/README.md

 # brake

-This is a demo mobile app for receiving EEG signal from headset, start/stop recording session and showing brainwave activity from MATLAB plot.
+This is a demo Android mobile app for receiving EEG signal from headset, start/stop recording session and showing brainwave activity from MATLAB plot.

 ### Including:
 - Login Page